redbadger/crux/docs/src/internals/runtime.md

   with request for side-effects

 There are a few challenges to solve in order to facilitate this interface.
-First, each run of the `update` function can call several capabilities, and the requested effects are expected to be emitted together and processed concurrently, so the calls can't be blocking.
+First, each run of the `update` function can call several capabilities.
+The requested effects are expected to be emitted together, and each group of effects will be processed concurrently, so the calls can't be blocking.
 Second, each effect requested from a capability may require multiple round-trips between the core and shell to conclude and we don't want to require a call to `update` per round trip, so we need some ability to "suspend" execution in capabilities while waiting for an